ramirocabral/aws-solutions-architect-associate-notes-SAAC03/access/CLI.md

 ![[Pasted image 20221030110235.png]]

 ## TLDR
-The AWS CLI can be used to create, change or delete ressources and services in AWS Via Command Line.
+The AWS CLI can be used to create, change or delete resources and services in AWS Via Command Line.
 Its often for automation purposes.

 ## Access Keys
 - Authentification for CLI Commands